 4. Keep Drinks Covered

-Especially beverages like fruit juice, soda, beer, wine are very popular with wasps and also other flying insects.
+Especially beverages like fruit juice, soda, beer, and wine are very popular with wasps and other flying insects.

 5. Use a Wasp Trap

-A good old fashioned wasp trap still works wonders in catching and eliminating wasps.
-Even though this is not a long term solution, a trap works great as a quick short term remedy.
+A good old-fashioned wasp trap still works wonders in catching and eliminating wasps.
+Even though this is not a long-term solution, a trap works well as a quick short-term remedy.

-It’s easy enough to create a DIY wasp trap, but a purpose-built wasp trap doesn’t cost very much and they’re very effective.
+It’s easy enough to create a DIY wasp trap, but a purpose-built wasp trap doesn’t cost much and is usually very effective.

 Simply add some water with honey or sugar (beer can also be used) to attract wasps.
-Place it a bit away from your patio, so that they don’t come too close.
+Place it a bit away from your patio so they don’t come too close.

 6. Grow Wasp Repelling Plants